MezMerrit/AU-School-Handwriting-Fonts/NSW-ACT-School-Fonts/readme.md

 To access alternate glyphs in Adobe InDesign or Illustrator, choose *Window > Type & Tables > Glyphs*.

+In MS Word choose Format > Font, then in the font panel, click the Advanced tab.
+Choose between 1 to 3 Stylistic sets, or use together with contextual alternates and ligatures options for other variations.

 In Photoshop, choose *Window > Glyphs*.
 In the panel that opens, click *Show menu* and choose *Alternates for Selection*.
 Double-click an alternate's thumbnail to swap them out.

 In Pages app (Mac only) click *Format > Font > Show Fonts*, then from the *Fonts* panel click the burger menu and choose *Typography*.